 Location.
-39° 13.265′ N, 87° 31.27′ W. Marker is in Fairbanks, Indiana, in Sullivan County.
-Marker is at the intersection of Indiana Route 63 and North Street, on the right when traveling north on State Route 63.
-Click for map.
-(North Street does not exist on the East side of State Road 63.
-North Street ends on the West side of the road.).
+39° 13.165′ N, 87° 31.292′ W. Marker is in Fairbanks, Indiana, in Sullivan County.
+Marker is at the intersection of State Road 63 and West Market Street, on the left when traveling north on State Road 63.
+Touch for map.
 Marker is in this post office area: Fairbanks IN 47849, United States of America.
+Touch for directions.

 Credits.
-This page originally submitted on , by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 1,287 times since then and 4 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on , by Al Wolf of Veedersburg, Indiana. • Craig Swain was the editor who published this page.
-This page was last revised on June 16, 2016.
+This page was last revised on November 19, 2019.
+It was originally submitted on August 18, 2009, by Al Wolf of Veedersburg, Indiana.
+This page has been viewed 3,452 times since then and 144 times this year.
+Photos: 1, 2, 3, 4. submitted on August 18, 2009, by Al Wolf of Veedersburg, Indiana. • Syd Whittle was the editor who published this page.